BafanaMadume/Data-analyticsweek1/README.md

 * One way to validate data conformity issues is to confirm how many rows pass successfully to the target environment and how many fail
 * .
 A data engineer then resolves the root cause of the data quality issue before sending the remediated data into the Data Warehouse.
 *  the nonconformity of a single row does not cause the entire load process to fail.

+### Methods To Validate Quality

+1. **Reasonable Expectation:**  This refers to setting realistic goals for data quality based on its intended use.
+Not all data needs to be absolutely perfect.
+For example, mailing list data might have a slightly higher tolerance for duplicates compared to financial transaction data.

+2. **Data Profiling:** This involves analyzing data to understand its statistical properties.
+Data profiling tools summarize key characteristics like:
+    * **Value Distribution:** How data points are spread across the spectrum (e.g., most customers are between 25-45 years old).
+    * **Presence of Duplicates:** Identifying and quantifying records that appear identical.
+    * **Identification of Outliers:**  Values that fall far outside the expected range (e.g., a sale of $1 million when typical sales are under $1000).

+Data profiling helps identify potential issues with accuracy, completeness, and consistency.

+3. **Data Audits:**  This is a systematic review of data quality controls and procedures.
+Data audits assess:
+    * **Data Collection Methods:**  Are there proper procedures for gathering data?
+    * **Data Storage:**  Is data stored securely and with limited access?
+    * **Data Documentation:**  Is data clearly defined with understandable formats and standards?
+    * **Data Security:**  Are there safeguards in place to protect data from unauthorized access or modification?

+Data audits ensure data is managed effectively and meets compliance requirements.

+4. **Sampling:** This involves selecting a subset of data from a larger dataset to assess its quality.
+Sampling is useful when dealing with very large datasets as analyzing everything might be impractical.
+There are different sampling techniques,  like random sampling (selecting data points at random) or stratified sampling (ensuring the sample reflects the proportions of the entire dataset).

+By analyzing a representative sample, you can gain insights into the overall quality of the data.

+5. **Cross Validation:** This is a statistical technique used to evaluate the performance of a model.
+It involves splitting the data into two sets: a training set used to build the model and a testing set used to assess its accuracy on unseen data.
+Cross-validation helps ensure the model generalizes well and doesn't simply memorize the training data.

+## EXAM PREPARATION
+### Describe the unique challenge of missing data values.

+A missing value is the absence of a value.
+Regardless of the programming language you use to manipulate data, you need additional checks to account for the lack of a value.
+You cannot compare values to the absence of a value.
+Instead, you first have to determine whether or not a value exists before doing the comparison.

+### Describe why it is crucial to account for data outliers.

+An outlier is an observation whose value differs significantly from other observations of the same type.
+Leaving outliers in your data can negatively impact the quality of your analysis.

+### Describe the difference between data merging and data blending.

+Both data merging and data blending combine data sources.
+However, data merging combines sources programmatically, typically through an ETL operation.
+Data blending is when an analyst merges data temporarily while exploring or visualizing data.

+### Differentiate between dimensionality and numerosity reduction.

+Dimensionality reduction is a technique for removing attributes that are not relevant for the analysis at hand.
+Numerosity reduction is a technique for reducing the overall size of a dataset to facilitate processing efficiency.

+### Describe how you can enforce data validity.

+Data validity is the data quality dimension that identifies whether a given value falls within an expected range.
+Combining referential integrity in the database with data type validation is a layered approach to ensuring only valid data gets into a system.